kavisubashlab/kavisubashlab-website/research/index.md

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="Diagnosis of osteoporosis from dental panoramic radiographs using the support vector machine method in a computer-aided system" style="rich" %}

 {% include section.html %}